Call now: 252-767-6166

 With all of this fresh in my mind I was therefore interested when I came across Doug Burns' recent UKOUG Conference paper "Suck It Dry - Tuning Parallel Execution" that takes a pretty in-depth look at parallel execution, and has this introduction:

-"Oracle Parallel Execution can help utilise the power of your hardware and yet remains under-used.
+"Oracle Parallel Execution can help utilize the power of your hardware and yet remains under-used.
 This paper discusses the configuration of Parallel Execution and examines some of the potential difficulties.
 It contains a brief overview of parallel execution architecture and how it expands the standard instance architecture.
-Strengths, weaknesses and appropriate uses are explained, along with configuration for maximum benefit and relevant initialisation parameters.
+Strengths, weaknesses and appropriate uses are explained, along with configuration for maximum benefit and relevant initialization parameters.
 Finally, performance monitoring using views, Statspack reports and trace files is addressed, including parallel-specific wait events."

 Parallel execution is an interesting technology that is particularly suited to data warehousing, in that it allows a single user (or small set of users) to effectively soak up all of the server resources to satisfy a particular query.
 I remember reading an AskTom article by Tom Kyte on parallel query that said that this isn't always what you want - you wouldn't for example want individual OTLP users soaking up all resource for regular transactions or queries - but parallel query is an excellent way to effectively use up all the available CPUs and disk units when you've got a particularly big warehouse query.
-Anyway, the paper goes into how an instance is setup for parallel query, what all of the various parameters do, what views you can query to check whether queries have executed in parallel, and, most interestingly, what the various parallel-specific wait events all mean (and when you should in fact look to tune them).
-One of the examples is around the "PX Deq : Execute Reply" and the "PX Deq : Table Q Normal" wait events that occurred in my trace file:

 "Events indicating Consumers are waiting for data from Producers